Choosing a Drone Pilot? Get it right.

 Choosing a drone pilot – how to get it right!

-A few months ago we applied for our drone pilot’s license because we wanted to be able to offer drone footage as a service, but quite frankly if we had known at the start how much work would go into obtaining the license, we might have thought twice about it.
+A few months ago we applied for our drone pilot’s license.
+We wanted to be able to offer drone footage as a service.
+But quite frankly, if we had known at the start how much work would go into obtaining the license, we might have thought twice about it.

 So ‘why go through the rigmarole’, we hear you ask!
-Well it turns out that not just anyone is allowed to fly a drone.
-Even if it is a hobby, you have to adhere to some strict guidelines, but if you are flying a drone for commercial gain (such as us gathering footage for a client’s video) then you have to have the right license.
-Not only does this stop you from being arrested by the drone-police but it covers you for every eventuality and ensures that you are a competent enough person to safely fly your drone.
+Well, professional drone pilots have to adhere to some strict guidelines.
+If you are flying a drone for commercial gain (such as us gathering footage for a client’s video) then you have to have the right license.
+Not only does this stop you from being arrested by the drone-police, but it covers you for every eventuality.
+It also ensures that you are a competent enough person to safely fly your drone.

 Thinking of getting some drone footage?
 Then choose your pilot wisely.
 Here’s how to go about it: